Superrigidity of maximal measurable cocycles of complex hyperbolic lattices: Toledo invariant associated to a cocycle

-Even though Equation \eqref{eq:no:boundary} would allow to drop the requirement of a boundary map to compute the Toledo invariant, we prefer to maintain here the definition in terms of boundary maps since this formulation is crucial in the proof of our superrigidity result. \end{oss}
+Even if the Toledo invariant is defined independently of a boundary map, we prefer to maintain here its expression in terms of boundary maps since this formulation is crucial in the proof of our superrigidity result.
+For our purpose, we want to rewrite Equation \eqref{toledo_equation} that can be at the level of cochains in terms of $\phi$ and $\beta_{\calS}$.
+Since the transfer map is also induced by the map